How to Keep Pets Calm During Fireworks

 On the other hand, if your pet would prefer to be left alone and hide, allow them the space they want.
 Just be sure to keep an eye on them, so that they don’t put themselves in danger.
 This is especially true for cats, who may seek a hiding spot high up, so make sure it’s secure and they can’t slip.
 With cats it’s also important that you don’t pick them up or try to restrain them, they like to be in control when they’re scared.

 Sleeping on Bonfire Night can be difficult for pets.
 But with a little preparation and forward-thinking, you can help to keep your pet calm and safe so they can get a good night’s sleep regardless.
-However, if your pet has a severe phobia, or won’t settle down despite all your efforts, seek advice from your vet.
+Build positive habits early, keep your routine steady, and let your pet know you’re there.
+However, if your pet has a severe phobia or won’t settle down despite all your efforts, seek advice from your vet.
+Fireworks may be unavoidable, but stress doesn’t have to be.

 About the author